desmondwong1215/tp/docs/UserGuide.md

   e.g. in `create_course n/ <COURSE_NAME> id/ <COURSE_ID>`, `COURSE_NAME` and `COURSE_ID` are parameters which can be used as `create_course n/ English 101 id/ C0001`.

 * Items in square brackets are optional.<br>
-  *Note: None of the current EduBase commands have optional parameters.*

 * Items with `…`​ after them can be used multiple times including zero times.<br>
   *Note: None of the current EduBase commands support multiple repeating parameters.*